 Maharashtra: 13 power units shut amid coal shortage, residents asked to use electricity judiciously

-The state-run power utility firm was trying to tackle the problem without electricity cuts, the company’s managing director said.
+Maharashtra’s power utility firm has been trying to handle the problem without electricity cuts, the company’s managing director said.

-Shortage of coal in Maharashtra has led to a shutdown of 13 units at seven thermal plants that supply to state-run power utility company Maharashtra State Electricity Distribution Company Limited, reported The Times of India on Monday.
+Shortage of coal in Maharashtra has led to a shutdown of 13 units at seven thermal plants that supply state-run power utility company Maharashtra State Electricity Distribution Company Limited, reported The Times of India on Monday.

 There is a reported shortage of 3,300 megawatts in the state, according to The Indian Express.
 On Sunday alone, the power demand in some parts of the state, including Mumbai, was 18,000 megawatts.